sonic-net/SONiC/thermal-control-design.md

 - PSU absence action, suspend the algorithm or not, fan speed value to set.

+- All fans failed/absebce action, power down the

 Below is an example for the policy configuration:

 	{